 While foreclosures come with many economic challenges and personal difficulties, they also present a business opportunity.
-Not only can your property management company purchase these properties, you can also manage them for the new owners: the banks.
-According to the Houston Chronicle, “due to the number of foreclosed properties on the market, more and more property preservation companies are filling the demand by banks for these services.”
+Not only can your property management company purchase these properties, but you can also manage them for the new owners: the banks.
+According to the Houston Chronicle, "due to the number of foreclosed properties on the market, more and more property preservation companies are filling the demand by banks for these services."

 A well-maintained property is an asset that can appreciate over time, and it's also an asset to the community at large.
 Banks want to make sure that the properties they own for a time are well-managed so they will be perceived more positively as the properties are added to the sales market.
 However, banks do not have the capacity to coordinate this maintenance themselves.
 As an experienced property management company, this is where you come in.
 You can offer a variety of services from coordinating with contractors to lawn and garden maintenance, and you can keep these properties in good shape until they are sold.

 [Additional Reading: How To Start a Property Management Company]